-Figure 23: Heat Demand in East Ayrshire
+Figure 24: Heat Demand in East Ayrshire

-6.5 Mine Water Heat Schemes
+6.2 Mine Water Heat Schemes

 The UK Government Coal Authority has been exploring the potential of unlocking heat within the UK's historic mine network to heat and cool homes and businesses.
 Water within mines is warmed by natural processes and can, if sustainably managed, provide a continuous supply of heat.
 It is estimated that 25% of homes and businesses in the UK are located above former coal mines.
 Many of East Ayrshire's settlements are located near to an abandoned mine, as demonstrated on the map below.
 Mine water can be abstracted from boreholes, shafts or adits (an entrance to an underground mine).
-Heat exchangers which distributed pumps are used to recover the heat, is via district networks homes and buildings.
+Heat exchangers and pumps are used to recover the heat, which is distributed via district networks to homes and buildings.